 Nine of the rooms in Lewis Hall are used for teaching laboratories in undergraduate physics and astronomy courses.
 These include upper-division labs for electronics, optics, and modern physics.
 The main lecture hall is equipped with a multimedia projection system and has the capability for showing computer-based presentations.
 A portable multimedia system is used in the other lecture rooms.
 The department also staffs a tutoring center for undergraduates in physics and astronomy courses.
 The tutoring center provides access to computers similar to those used in the undergraduate labs for preparation of lab reports.

 The department has a variety of telescopes used in astronomy laboratories.
-These include a portable 25-inch Dobsonian telescope, a 15-inch refracting telescope (the Grubb Twin Equatorial Telescope, purchased in 1892) mounted in the large dome of Kennon Observatory, and a 12-inch Meade telescope mounted in the small dome and outfitted with a CCD camera.
+These include a portable 25-inch Dobsonian telescope, a 15-inch refracting telescope (the Grubb Twin Equatorial Telescope, purchased in 1892) mounted in the large dome of Kennon Observatory, and a 17-inch Plane Wave Corrected Dall Kirkham (CDK) telescope on a Paramount ME mount and outfitted with a CCD camera is mounted in the small dome.
 Additional 8-inch and 12-inch portable telescopes are also used for astronomy lab courses.

 The Lewis Hall Research Wing, added in 1995, has eight large laboratory rooms used for research in atmospheric physics, condensed matter physics, gravitational theory, and high-energy physics (HEP).
 The Research Wing also houses the department's machine shop, which is equipped with a large computer-controlled lathe, three computer-controlled mills, and a computer-controlled measuring machine.
 The shop employs two full-time machinists.